skmin-lab/unixmd/docs/source/objects/qm/prog_gaussian09.rst

   It determines the initial guess method for SCF iterations.

   + *'Harris'*: Diagonalizes the Harris functional :cite:`Harris1985` for the initial guess.
-This is the default for all DFT calculations in Gaussian09.
+This is the default for all DFT calculations in Gaussian 09.
   + *'read'*: Reads the (previous) checkpoint file, of which the path is given by **guess_file**, for the initial guess.
 If the checkpoint file is not provided at the initial MD step, the *'Harris'* method is used only once instead.

 \